duga3/K4Skatt/README.md

   - Long and short options
   - Assignments
   - Exercises
-- Includes pre-calculated trades from non-IBKR sources.
+- Includes pre-calculated trades from other brokers or sources, such as Nordnet.
 - Automatically groups partial executions for simplified reporting.
 - Simple command-line interface for ease of use.